eead-csic-compbio/AlloSHP/README.md

     # Bsta_TE4.3_Bdis variants: 0 / 762307
     # Bsta_TE4.3_Bsta variants: 754853 / 762307

-The resulting multiple sequence alignment (MSA) has as many lines per sample as references, which are handled as subgenomes.
+The resulting multiple sequence alignment (MSA) has as many lines per sample as references, which are handled as subgenomes (and artifactual subgenomes).
 The first 200 positions of the MSA derived from the sample data look as follows:

     >Bdis_ABR2_Bdis